PorkifyNET/MOAT/README.md

 ## How to use MOAT

 ### Requirements
+- The computer you want to activate Office on.
-- An Android Phone with USB debugging enabled
+- An Android Phone with:
+   - USB debugging enabled
+   - An activated SIM card
 - A USB cable to plug said phone into your computer

 ### How to Prepare Your Phone for Use with MOAT